Interactive Brokers vs Citi Self Invest (2024)

 Final Judgment

-Citi Self Invest simply can’t stand up to the trading prowess of Interactive Brokers.
+Citi Self Invest simply can’t match the trading power of Interactive Brokers.